rigwild/apidoc-markdown/README.md

 | `--createPath` |  | Recursively create directory arborescence to the `output` directory |
 | `--help` | `-h` | Show help message |

-## Programmatic use
+## Programmatic usage
 This project has been fully refactored to support programmatic use.
-Every functions are available in the *[./lib](./lib)* directory and are exported.
+Every functions are available in the *[./src/generator.ts](./generator.ts)* directory and are exported.

 | Example | Description |
 | ------- | ----------- |